soumiknafiulferdous/Multi-threaded-Group-Chat-Server/README.md

 “Ironman: Hello.”

 Now suppose, Ironman wants to leave the group-chat, he will have to simply stop his program by closing it.
-Then the server will have to notify other existing clients by sending them a server-message that “Ironman has left the group chat.”
+Then the server will notify other existing clients by sending them a server-message that “Ironman has left the group chat.”

 There are many functions for sending and reading data.
 But here I only used writeBytes() and readLine() functions on both server and client sides for this server.
 I also used a ClientHandler thread on the Server Side program for handling multiple